-In 1955, Rolex unveils their very first model of their now famous pilot watch—the GMT-Master ref.
+In 1955, Rolex unveils their very first model of their now-famous pilot watch – the Rolex GMT-Master ref.
 6542.
 A tool watch through and through, the GMT-Master was made specifically for commercial airline pilots.
 And not just any airline, but the reigning airline of the day, Pan Am.

 As pilots were traveling greater distances they flew over several time zones and encountered a new phenomenon known as jet lag.
 Pam Am realized that their pilots would need a way to keep track of two time zones simultaneously and called on Rolex to build them a special watch.
 The Swiss watchmaker naturally obliged and the GMT-Master was born.

 GMT-Master ref.
 6542 is a tool for aviation.
 (Credit: IsringTime)

 There are several key design elements to the GMT-Master that not only made the watch super practical for pilots but also made it instantly recognizable.
 Rolex actually based the design of the GMT-Master on a watch they had debuted two years earlier – the Turn-O-Graph ref.
 6202.
 The Turn-O-Graph included a rotating bezel, which also made its way onto the GMT-Master ref.
 6542.

 In fact, the bezel of the GMT-Master – even today – is arguably the watch’s most important design detail.
 The bezel of the GMT-Master was marked with 24 hours and that, coupled with the extra 24-hour hand on the dial, allowed the watch to display a second time-zone.
 That supplemental time zone could be set to Greenwich Mean Time (GMT) – the international civil time standard used during that era – hence the name of the watch.

 The GMT-Master was previously known as the Turn-O-Graph (credit: Bloomberg).